solangegueiros/brz-token-bridge/docs/Bridge.md

 Parameters: address of monitor to be excluded

 Returns: bool - true if it is sucessful

+### `addAdmin(address account) → bool` (external)

+This function add an address in the `ADMIN_ROLE`.

+Only owner can call it.

+Can not be called if the Bridge is paused.

+Parameters: address of admin to be added

+Returns: bool - true if it is sucessful

+### `delAdmin(address account) → bool` (external)

+This function excludes an address in the `ADMIN_ROLE`.

+Only owner can call it.

+Can not be called if the Bridge is paused.

+Parameters: address of admin to be excluded

+Returns: bool - true if it is sucessful

+### `setMinGasPrice(string blockchainName, uint256 newFee) → bool` (public)

+This function update the minimum blockchain fee - gas price - in the minor unit.

+Only admin can call it.

+Can not be called if the Bridge is paused.

+Parameters: integer, the new fee

+Returns: bool - true if it is sucessful

+Requirements:
+- blockchain must exists.

+Emit the event `MinGasPriceChanged(blockchain, oldFee, newFee)`.

+### `getMinGasPrice(string blockchainName) → uint256` (external)

+Returns the minimum gas price to cross tokens.

+The function acceptTransfer can not accpept less than the minimum gas price per blockchain.

+Parameters: string, blockchain name

+Returns: integer

+### `setMinTokenAmount(string blockchainName, uint256 newAmount) → bool` (public)

+This function update the minimum token's amount to be crossed.

+Only admin can call it.

+Can not be called if the Bridge is paused.

+Parameters: integer, the new amount

+Returns: bool - true if it is sucessful

+Requirements:
+- blockchain must exists.

+Emit the event `MinTokenAmountChanged(blockchain, oldMinimumAmount, newMinimumAmount)`.

+### `getMinTokenAmount(string blockchainName) → uint256` (external)

+Returns the minimum token amount to cross.

+The function acceptTransfer can not accpept less than the minimum per blockchain.

+Parameters: string, blockchain name

+Returns: integer

 ### `setFeePercentageBridge(uint256 newFee) → bool` (external)